shobhitsinha04/Building_LLM/README.md

 **Source Code**

 The supplementary code and guidance for this project were drawn from Sebastian Raschka's book "Building a Large Language Model from Scratch."
-You can find the corresponding GitHub repository here: https://github.com/rasbt/LLM-workshop-2024/tree/main
+**Raschka, Sebastian.
+Build A Large Language Model (From Scratch).
+Manning, 2024.
+ISBN: 978-1633437166.**